Protesters Surround Ivanka's House, She Responds Doing What She Does BEST! | John Hawkins' Right Wing News

 - Comment Now 0

-But despite what she is doing to help the country many are angry with her presence in DC and have taken to her streets to boycott.
+But despite what she is doing to help the country, many are angry with her presence in DC and have taken to her home to boycott her.
 Her response is to be perfectly calm and put her best foot forward.

 One sign read, “Dear Ivanka, please don’t forget to pack human decency.”